 Domaine de Panisse Châteauneuf-du-Pape "Mini" Vertical

-3 bottles Chateauneuf-du-Pape Confidence Vigneronne 2016
+Chateauneuf-du-Pape Confidence Vigneronne 2016

-3 bottles Chateauneuf-du-Pape Confidence Vigneronne 2017
+Chateauneuf-du-Pape Confidence Vigneronne 2017

 The Domaine de Panisse is a hidden gem near the nice provencale town of Courthezon.
 Surrounded by cypress trees and vines, the winery can be found in a beautifully renovated old Mas, everything perfectly in its place and clean as a whistle.
 Many consumers don't realize it, but for some reason this is a difficult task in Chateauneuf-du-Pape.
 After all, why keep it clean if the wine easily sells out simply based on its name?